 - injection of lidocaine and corticosteroids to reduce pain and swelling if other treatments fail

-If difficult or painful breathing occurs, deep breathing exercises are often ordered to improve a person’s shallow breathing.
+If difficult or painful breathing occurs, deep breathing exercises can help improve a person’s shallow breathing.
 Long-term shallow breathing can lead to complications, such as pneumonia.

 A person with intercostal muscle strain should not do any stretching exercise unless under the supervision of a physical therapist or other healthcare providers.

-Stretching should be stopped immediately if it increases pain or makes symptoms worse.
+An individual should stop stretching immediately if it increases pain or makes symptoms worse.

+How long an intercostal muscle strain lasts depends on the severity of the injury.
 Mild intercostal muscle strain commonly heals within a few days.
-Moderate strains may take 3 to 7 weeks to heal, and severe strains that involve a complete tear of the muscles can take longer.
+Moderate strains may take 3–7 weeks to heal, and severe strains that involve a complete tear of the muscles can take longer.

-In general, most intercostal muscle sprains should heal within a 6-week time span.
+In general, most intercostal muscle sprains and other rib injuries should heal within a 6-week time span.

-Prevention of future muscle strains involves warming up and stretching before strenuous exercises are performed.
+Prevention of future muscle strains involves warming up and stretching before performing strenuous exercises.
 It is important not to overdo it when it comes to working out or taking part in sports.

 Keeping muscles strong also helps with the prevention of intercostal muscle strain.